Union Minière du Haut-Katanga: Social policy and influence

-After Congolese independence
+Congo Crisis

 The Belgian Congo became independent in June 1960.
 After a brief period of political unrest, Katanga Province seceded unilaterally from the Congo to form the State of Katanga under Moïse Tshombe.
 Fearing that the Congo's left-leaning political leaders, especially Patrice Lumumba, would nationalise its holdings, the UMHK supported Tshombe and became a major force within the new state, and still allowed for Belgian and international control.
 During the province's secession, the Union transferred 1.25 billion Belgian francs (35 million USD) into Tshombe's bank account, an advance on 1960 taxes which should in fact have been paid to Lumumba's government.
-In 1963, the secession was ended and Katanga reintegrated into the Congo.
+The Congolese government was a significant minority shareholder of UMHK, as it had inherited the 18-percent stake previously owned by the Belgian colonial government of Congo, but that holding was "held in trust" under Belgian control during the Congo Crisis.
+In 1963, the secession ended and Katanga was finally reintegrated into the Congo.

-On 31 December 1966, the Congolese government, under President Joseph-Désiré Mobutu, took over the possessions and activities of the UMHK, transforming it into Gécamines (Société générale des Carrières et des Mines), a state-owned mining company.
-Mismanagement and failure to adopt modern standards of mining (rather than mining depletion), as well as outright theft by Mobutu, meant that mining production was greatly reduced, with production rate sinking as much as 70%.
-Those assets of UMHK not seized by Mobutu were absorbed by the Société Générale de Belgique, later becoming part of Union Minière (now Umicore).

 Göran Björkdahl (a Swedish aid worker) wrote in 2011 that he believed that the death of the-then United Nations Secretary-General Dag Hammarskjöld was a murder committed in part to benefit mining companies like Union Minière, after Hammarsköld had made the UN intervene in Congo's Katanga crisis after a call for intervention by prime minister Lumumba.
 Björkdahl based his assertion on interviews with witnesses of the plane crash near the border of the DRC with Zambia, and on archival documents.

-Union Minière
+Expropriation from Congo and rebranding as Union Minière

+On 31 December 1966, the Congolese government, under President Joseph-Désiré Mobutu, took over all possessions and activities of UMHK in Congo, transforming them into Gécamines (Société générale des Carrières et des Mines), a state-owned mining company.
+In response, UMHK canceled the Congolese state's ownership stake in May 1967, and announced that its future development would be pursued outside Congo.
+Mismanagement and failure to adopt modern standards of mining (rather than mining depletion), as well as outright theft by Mobutu, meant that Gécamines' mining production was greatly reduced, with production rate sinking as much as 70%.

-In 1968, UMHK was reorganized following the nationalization of its Congolese assets, with its name shortened as Union Minière.
+In 1968, UMHK was reorganized and rebranded as Union Minière.
 It kept operating under that name until after the 1989 merger that created what in 2001 became known as Umicore.